yamachang/academic-YC/content/project/TTT-EMA/index.md

 Our study reaffirms that there are distinct pathways to suicidal behavior in older adults based on their age of first suicide attempt and that trauma experienced in childhood has long-lasting emotional and behavioral consequences, even into late life.</p>

 <p><strong>Citation</strong><br>
 Chang, Y. W., Buerke, M., Galfalvy, H., & Szanto, K. (2023).
-Childhood trauma is associated with early-onset but not late-onset suicidal behavior in late-life depression. <i>International Psychogeriatrics</i>, 1-14.
+Childhood trauma is associated with early-onset but not late-onset suicidal behavior in late-life depression. *International Psychogeriatrics*, 1-14.

 <h6>Read more</h6>
 <hr>